 Candidates who successfully complete the assessment will receive a CERT-AIN certificate of competence and will also be eligible to join a Part P Competent Persons Scheme (details of these schemes are provided during the course).

-PLEASE NOTE: Anyone either belonging to, or wishing to join a Competent Person Scheme for Part P, must also hold the 18th Edition Wiring Regulations qualification.
+PLEASE NOTE: Anyone either belonging to, or wishing to join an electrical Competent Persons Scheme, must also hold the 18th Edition Wiring Regulations qualification.

 Click here to see a list of our course prices